College Student Affairs Leadership Faculty

 Assistant Professor of Educational Leadership and Counseling

-Dr. Ozias teaches courses in the Higher Education and College Student Affairs Leadership Programs, including Higher Education & Student Affairs Functions (EDH 651), The Adult Learner (EDH 648), Administration of Student Affairs Programs (EDH 653), and advises master’s theses and projects (EDH 693/695).
+Dr. McCloud teaches courses in the Adult & Higher Education (AHE) and College Student Affairs Leadership (CSAL) programs, including The Adult Learner (EDH 648), Higher Education & Student Affairs Functions (EDH 651), Administration of Student Affairs Programs (EDH 653), and advises master’s theses and projects (EDH 693/695).